MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 # **Office 365 IP Address and URL Web service**

 To help you better identify and differentiate Office 365 network traffic, a new web service publishes Office 365 endpoints, making it easier for you to evaluate, configure, and stay up to date with changes.
 This new web service replaces the XML downloadable files that are currently available.
-The XML format is planned to be phased out on October 2, 2018.
+The XML format was phased out on October 2, 2018.

 As a customer or a network perimeter device vendor, you can build against the new REST-based web service for the Office 365 IP address and FQDN entries.
 You can access the data directly in a web browser using these URLs.